Malcolm Tucker: Personality

 Tucker's personality makes him infamous and feared along the halls of Westminster.
-The series is rife with scenes denoting a rather complex personality.
+The series contains several scenes denoting a rather complex personality.
 His short temper means he is likely to verbally abuse anyone who has caused him or the government embarrassment, stress or irritancy with his hallmark of foul language.
-He acts as the Prime Minister's enforcer to ensure the cabinet ministers all follow the party line, and managing the government's crisis management PR - usually in the form of spin.
-He regularly uses rumours, smears, or threats of extreme violence to achieve his ends, which he terms "Violent Sexual Imagery", and couples these with snide sarcasm.
-His fierce reputation for verbally abusing people became what Deputy Minister of DoSaC Fergus Williams (Geoffrey Streatfeild) referred to as, "a rite of passage" for politicians, to be "Tuckered".
+He acts as the Prime Minister's enforcer to ensure the cabinet ministers all follow the party line, and manages the government's crisis management PR - usually in the form of spin.
+He regularly uses rumours, smears, or threats of extreme violence to achieve his ends, which he terms "violent sexual imagery", and couples these with snide sarcasm.
+His fierce reputation for verbally abusing people became what Deputy Minister of DoSAC Fergus Williams (Geoffrey Streatfeild) referred to as, "a rite of passage" for politicians, to be "Tuckered".

-Although he frequently engages in profanity-laden rants, in Season 4, Episode 6 his long monologues during The Goolding Inquiry are almost devoid of any foul language.
+Although he frequently engages in profanity-laden rants, in Season 4, Episode 6 his long monologues during The Goolding Inquiry are almost devoid of such language.
 On a wider scale, and in spite of this brash, impulsive and volatile persona, he is strongly implied to be more intelligent and adept at long-term thinking than all or most of the other characters.

-His constant scheming, although borderline "Malchiavellian" in the words of Hugh Abbot, is paradoxically aimed at a common good, namely the prevalence of the party line and the resolution of issues arising from ministerial incompetence, whereas apparently friendly characters such as Ollie come across as covertly self-serving and egotistical by comparison.
-He is also implied to be a self-made man of humble origins (Mannion calls him the Gorbals Goebbels, seemingly in reference to his hometown), a firm believer in meritocracy and a staunch opponent of classism and cronyism, e.g. comparing the intentions of an MP's daughter to capitalise on her family connections to the practices of the Russian Empire and "the fucking Dimblebys".
+His constant scheming, although borderline "Malchiavellian" (a portmanteau of "Malcolm" and "Machiavellian") in the words of Hugh Abbot, is paradoxically aimed at a common good, namely the prevalence of the party line and the resolution of issues arising from ministerial incompetence, whereas apparently friendly characters such as Ollie come across as covertly self-serving and egotistical by comparison.
+He is also implied to be a self-made man of humble origins (Peter Mannion refers to him as the "Gorbals Goebbels", seemingly in reference to his hometown), a firm believer in meritocracy and a staunch opponent of classism and cronyism, such as when he compares the intentions of an MP's daughter to capitalise on her family connections to the practices of the Russian Empire and "the fucking Dimblebys".
 This probably places him well within the left wing of his own party, which although unnamed is strongly implied to be Labour; at one point aide Jamie even accuses him of being a member of the "Nutters", loosely based on the Gordon Brown faction which heavily contested Blair's Third Way politics.